coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 export default createAppWindow;
 ```

-This module basically exports a method that creates a window that loads the homepage of our Vue application.
-Based on the environment in which our application is running in, it either returns the development URL from `localhost` or the file URL for the application's `index.html` file.
+This module basically exports a method that creates a window that loads the homepage of your Vue application.
+Based on the environment in which your application is running in, it either returns the development URL from `localhost` or the file URL for the application's `index.html` file.

 Now, create a third file in the same directory named `auth-process.js` and paste in the code below: